A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

 The spacelike slices of constant $\bar{\tau}$ are at $45^{\circ}$ angles in the $(\tau,\chi)$-plane, and are therefore definitely not synchronous with respect to the fundamental geodesics.
 However, given this definition of cosmic time, the redshift of light that was emitted at $\bar{\tau}_e$ and is observed now, at $\bar{\tau}_0$, should be

 where $r(\bar{\tau})$ has exactly the form of the flat $\Lambda$CDM scale-factor (cf. Eq. (\ref{scalefac_scaleinvtau})), which is exactly the form of expansion in our Universe that has been increasingly constrained over the last fifteen years \cite{SNe Ia}.\\\\\\ Now, in order to properly theoretically interpret this result for the observed redshift in our SdS cosmology, it should be considered in relation to FLRW cosmology---and particularly the theory's basic assumptions.
-As noted in \S~\ref{sec_IfC}, these are: i.\ a congruence of geodesics, ii.\ hypersurface orthogonality, iii.\ homogeneity, and iv.\ isotropy.
-Assumptions i.\ and ii.\ have a lot to do with how one defines `simultaneity', which I've discussed both in the context of special relativity in \S~\ref{sec_TCP}, and now in the context of the SdS cosmology, in which simultaneous events in the course of cosmic time are \textit{not} synchronous \textit{even in the fundamental rest frame}.
+As noted in \S~\ref{sec_IfC}, the kinematical assumptions used to constrain the form of the line-element are: i.\ a congruence of geodesics, ii.\ hypersurface orthogonality, iii.\ homogeneity, and iv.\ isotropy.
+Assumptions i.\ and ii.\ have a lot to do with how one defines `simultaneity', which I have discussed both in the context of special relativity in \S~\ref{sec_TCP}, and now in the context of the SdS cosmology, in which simultaneous events that occur in the course of cosmic time are \textit{not} synchronous \textit{even in the fundamental rest frame}.
 As the discussion should indicate, the definition of `simultaneity' is somewhat arbitrary---and it is an \textit{assumption} in any case---and should be made with the physics in mind.
-Einstein obviously had the physics in mind when he proposed using an operational definition of simultaneity \cite{Einstein1905}; but it's since been realised that even special relativity, given this definition, comes to mean that time can't pass, etc., as noted in \S~\ref{sec_TCP}.
+Einstein obviously had the physics in mind when he proposed using an operational definition of simultaneity \cite{Einstein1905}; but it has since been realised that even special relativity, given this definition, comes to mean that time can't pass, etc., as noted in \S~\ref{sec_TCP}.